 On August 5, 1870 the Galveston Tri-Weekly News reprinted a report in Pomeroy’s Democrat (New York) that tied Forney to John Wilkes Booth.
 The report alleged that Booth had killed President Lincoln five years earlier because Lincoln had reneged on a promise to Booth not to execute Booth’s friend John G. Beall.
 Forney allegedly had gone with Booth to ask Lincoln to intercede on behalf of Beall.

 By 1872 Forney was affiliated with the Texas & Pacific railroad.
 On behalf of the railroad Forney undertook a tour of Texas and wrote his glowing “What I Saw in Texas” accounts, which newspapers printed.
 These accounts were designed to convince investors back east of the advantages of a southern transcontinental railroad route.
 This clip, containing Forney’s impression of Fort Worth, is from a longer article published August 3, 1872, in the Dallas Weekly Herald.
-Forney wrote that the view from the bluff was “grand beyond description, decidedly the finest we enjoyed upon our visit to Texas,” and “the citizens are kind, courteous and hospitable.
+Forney wrote that the view from the bluff above the confluence of the Clear and West forks was “grand beyond description, decidedly the finest we enjoyed upon our visit to Texas,” and “the citizens are kind, courteous and hospitable.”
 He wrote that during the last year a half-million cattle had been driven through Fort Worth on the Chisholm Trail.
 He also mentioned the “unfinished” courthouse.
 Note that Forney erred in saying the Transcontinental and Southern Pacific railroads were operating in Fort Worth by 1872.
 He also claimed that General Worth had “constructed” the Army’s Fort Worth.

 Forney’s “What I Saw in Texas” tour resulted in a book of the same title.